 Final Exams.
 Most of the Sociology instructors leave graded final papers and exams for you to pick up in 410 Barrows Hall.
 These materials are kept by the department for thirteen months.
 After that time all unclaimed exams and papers are disposed of.

 Pass/No Pass Policy.
 With the exception of the Statistics/Logic prerequisite, all Sociology major requirements must be taken for a letter grade.
 If a class is taken or changed to P/NP, the class will NOT count towards your major requirements.

 Minimum Grades Earned.
 All major requirements must be passed with a letter grade of D- or better, with the exception of Sociology 5, Sociology 101, and Sociology 102, which need to be passed with a C- or better.

-For students who declared the major as of June 1, 2016, you may only transfer 5 of the 11 required courses to be used towards the major.
+For students who declared the major prior to June 1, 2016, you may only transfer up to 6 of the 12 required courses to be used towards the major.

 Transferring Coursework from a Berkeley Study Abroad Program.
 Upper division Sociology courses taken through Berkeley Study Abroad, that transfer back to UCB at 3 semester units will automatically count as Sociology Electives, with the grade earned computed into your major g.p.a.
 If you are taking an upper division Sociology course through Berkeley Study Abroad, you do not need to fill a Request for Coursework Evaluation.
 You only need to fill out this form if 1) you would like your upper division Sociology course to count for a major requirement other than Elective (ex.
 Survey or Seminar) or 2) You would like a course taken through a department other than Sociology to count for one of your Sociology requirements (ex.
 Nordic Studies).